awsdocs/application-auto-scaling-user-guide/doc_source/examples-scheduled-actions.md

 aws application-autoscaling put-scheduled-action --service-namespace comprehend --scalable-dimension comprehend:document-classifier-endpoint:DesiredInferenceUnits --resource-id arn:aws:comprehend:us-west-2:123456789012:document-classifier-endpoint/EXAMPLE --scheduled-action-name  my-one-time-action --schedule "at(2021-01-31T17:00:00)" --timezone "America/New_York" --scalable-target-action MinCapacity=1,MaxCapacity=3
 ```

-## Creating a recurring scheduled action that specifies a time zone<a name="recurring-schedule-set-time-zone"></a>
+## Create a recurring scheduled action that specifies a time zone<a name="recurring-schedule-set-time-zone"></a>

 The following is an example that uses the `--timezone` option when creating a recurring scheduled action to scale capacity\.
+For more information, see [Schedule recurring scaling actions using cron expressions](scheduled-scaling-using-cron-expressions.md)\.

 On the specified schedule \(every Monday through Friday at 6:00 PM local time\), if the value specified for `MinCapacity` is above the current capacity, Application Auto Scaling scales out to `MinCapacity`\.
 If the value specified for `MaxCapacity` is below the current capacity, Application Auto Scaling scales in to `MaxCapacity`\.